 what are telomeres?

 During cell division, telomeres allow cells to divide without losing genes by protecting the chromosome ends from becoming damaged.
-This damage could alter the genetic sequence and lead to cell death, certain types of cancers, and other diseases.
+This damage can alter the genetic sequence and lead to cell death, certain types of cancers, and other diseases.

-As we age, telomeres shorten, which increases the likelihood of DNA damage and of contracting a number of degenerative and age-related diseases.
+As we age, telomeres shorten, which increases the likelihood of DNA damage and contracting a number of degenerative and age-related diseases.

 TELOMERE REGULATION